cwchentw/ccrun/README.md

 By default, `ccrun` will invoke `gcc` or `g++` for compilation tasks.
 You may change to another C or C++ compiler by setting related environment variables.

-We tested `ccrun` on several Unix or Unix-like systems:
+We tested `ccrun` against several Unix or Unix-like systems:

 * Ubuntu 18.04 LTS
 * Amazon Linux, largely RHEL or CentOS compatible